 Some typical properties of cold-rolled steel include the following:

-• Smooth surface: Cold rolling improves surface imperfections and scale, resulting in a smooth and clean surface finish.
-This makes cold rolled steel suitable for applications where appearance is essential, such as automotive body panels or appliances.
+- Smooth surface: Cold rolling improves surface imperfections and scale, resulting in a smooth and clean surface finish.
+The smooth finish makes cold rolled steel suitable for applications where appearance is essential, such as automotive body panels or appliances with a unique final shape.

-• Better formability: Cold-rolled steel is better than hot-rolled steel, meaning it can be easily shaped and formed without cracking or breaking.
+- Better formability: Cold-rolled steel is better than hot-rolled steel, meaning it can be easily shaped and formed without cracking or breaking from pressure and internal stresses.
 This makes cold rolled steel suitable for applications that require complex shapes or tight bends, such as furniture or automotive parts.

 Benefits of Cold Rolled Steel